dpa99c/cordova-launch-review/README.md

 ## launch()

-Both Android and iOS.
+Platforms: Android and iOS

-Launches the store app using the given app ID.

-    LaunchReview.launch(appId, success, error);
+Launches the App Store page for the current app in order for the user to leave a review.

+- On Android, opens the app's in the Play Store where the user can leave a review by pressing the stars to give a rating.
+- On iOS, opens the app's page in the App Store and automatically opens the dialog for the user to leave a rating or review.

+    LaunchReview.launch(success, error, appId);

 ### Parameters

+- {function} success - (optional) function to execute on successfully launching store app.
+- {function} error - (optional) function to execute on failure to launch store app.
+Will be passed a single argument which is the error message string.
-- {string} appID - the platform-specific app ID to use to open the page in the store app
+- {string} appID - (optional) the platform-specific app ID to use to open the page in the store app
+    - If not specified, the plugin will use the app ID for the app in which the plugin is contained.
     - On Android this is the full package name of the app.
 For example, for Google Maps: `com.google.android.apps.maps`
     - On iOS this is the Apple ID of the app.
 For example, for Google Maps: `585027354`

-- {function} success - Function to execute on successfully launching store app.
-- {function} error - Function to execute on failure to launch store app.
-Will be passed a single argument which is the error message string.
+### Simple usage

+    LaunchReview.launch();

-### Example usage
+### Advanced usage

     var appId, platform = device.platform.toLowerCase();